datapunks/datapunks.github.io/index.md

 ## Pricing

 #### Setup
-Small-team data-entry setups start at $2,500.
+Small-team data-entry setups can start at $2000 or less.
 Use the technology as soon as it's ready and pay us monthly over a year.
 If you're not convinced it's the future, stop payment with no penalty.

 #### Upkeep
 DIY or let us handle it.
 Starting at $125 monthly, we offer 2 hours of IT time, free bug fixes, a response within 24 hours, and discounts on data-visualizations.